Probing Quantum States over Spacetime Through Interferometry

-We call a measurement scheme, specified by the set of admissible interaction Hamiltonains $H_{A_iR}$, \emph{causally agnostic} when (i) the composite system $A_1\cdots A_n$ is treated as a black box with no assumed causal relation between subsystems $A_i$ and (ii) the interaction between the probe and each subsystem is invariant under any ordering and under fully \emph{independent} choices of interactions between $A_i$ and $R$.
-(See Fig.~\ref{fig:agnostic}).
-This requirement is stricter than that of the process matrix framework, which requires the probes to be prepared separately for $A$ and $B$~\cite{oreshkov2012quantum}.
-Now, what kind of measurements can be implemented in this fashion?
-Our main result is to answer this question as follows: \begin{theorem}[Interferometry is causally agnostic] A quantum measurement is causally agnostic if and only if it can be implemented by a (multi-arm) \emph{interferometry}: the probe $R$ is prepared in a superposition of perfectly distinguishable ``arms,'' and its coupling to each system is a conditional unitary. \end{theorem}
+We call a measurement scheme \emph{causally agnostic} if every admissible interaction between the probe and each subsystem is invariant under any ordering, so that the composite system $A_1\cdots A_n$ can be treated as a black box with no assumed causal relation between subsystems $A_i$.

-The interferometer here is not necessarily an optical one: its probe may be spatial (Mach–Zehnder), internal (Ramsey), or any other degree of freedom.
-An immediate consequence of Theorem \ref{thm:CAM} is that if a measurement cannot be implemented by interferometry, then it requires some sort of knowledge of the underlying causal structure or a collusion between subsystems beyond sharing the probe system $R$, in other words, a (spatiotemporal) \textit{reference frame} for implementation.
-Since every multi‑arm interferometer can be viewed as a statistical mixture of two‑arm interferometers~\cite{sorkin1994quantum}, ``interferometry" in this work refers to two‑arm interferometry unless otherwise stated.
+\begin{theorem} A quantum measurement is causally agnostic if and only if it can be implemented by a (multi-arm) \emph{interferometer}. \end{theorem}